shivannis/xandr-docs-public/xandr-docs/bidders/inventory-availability-report.md

 # Bidder - Inventory Availability report

-Inventory availability report offers insight into the types of inventory available on the platform.
-These reports are available by request only; please use the [support portal](https://help.xandr.com/s/login/).
+Inventory Availability report offers insight into the types of inventory available on the platform.
+These reports are available by request only; use the [support portal](https://help.xandr.com/s/login/).
 Due to the structure of our impression availability databases, reporting dimensions are limited to those outlined below.
 Also note:

 - Our databases contain 30 days worth of historical inventory availability data.
 Reports are therefore limited to this timeframe.
 - Additional reporting restrictions may apply to mobile impressions.
 Contact your Xandr representative for further information.